marianoguerra/efene/docs/quickstart.rst

 new concepts:

-a function clause is a case of a function for a given set of parameters that will excecute a given body, until now we used functions with just one function clause that stored the given parameters on some variables.
+a function clause is a case of a function for a given set of parameters that will execute a given body, until now we used functions with just one function clause that stored the given parameters on some variables.

 Those parameters could contain any value.
-But we can do more than that, we can specify that a given body will only be excecuted when the parameters *match* some values, this is called pattern matching.
+But we can do more than that, we can specify that a given body will only be executed when the parameters *match* some values, this is called pattern matching.

 .. literalinclude:: code/hello3.fn